 Here are some words of encouragement & perspectives that have helped me:

-: Everyone has a completely unique “writing process.”
+☕ Everyone has a completely unique “content creation process.”

 Some people love writing “a little bit every day.”
-I DO NOT.
-I like to schedule a handful of BIG writing days per month.
-When the next scheduled day rolls around, I write a TON of material in one, long, mostly-uninterrupted burst.
+I do not.
+I like to schedule a handful of big writing days per month (called “batch days.”)
+When the next scheduled day rolls around, I write a ton of material in one, long, mostly-uninterrupted burst.
 It’s like baking a whole bunch of word-cookies all at once.
-This is a productivity technique called “batching.”

-Bottom line: just because your favorite author swears that “writing first thing in the morning is always best” or that you should “definitely write every single day,” that doesn’t mean you need to blindly follow that advice.
+Bottom line: just because your favorite entrepreneur swears that “creating content first thing in the morning is always best” or that you should “definitely write every single day,” that doesn’t mean you need to blindly follow that advice.
 Try it out, sure.
 But know that your process is going to be just as unique as you are.

 When you feel really stuck and unmotivated with your writing, take a moment to pause, and ask yourself, “What makes me really excited?”
 “What makes me really angry?”
 “What’s something that drives me crazy?”
 “What’s something that I wish more people would start doing, or stop doing?”